AngusMcKay/monet_or_manet/README.md

 # monet_or_manet
-cnn to tell the difference between monet and manet paintings
+cnn to tell the difference between paintings by monet and manet (and photos of Senagalese footballer sadio mane)